-How to Increase Domain Rating: 12 Proven Methods (2026 Guide)
+How to Increase Domain Rating & Authority: 15 Proven Methods (2026 Guide)

-Learn exactly how to increase your Ahrefs Domain Rating with 12 actionable methods.
-Includes real before-and-after DR results, realistic timelines, and a step-by-step plan.
+Learn exactly how to increase your Domain Rating and Domain Authority with 15 actionable methods.
+Covers E-E-A-T, topical authority, backlink strategies, real before-and-after results, and realistic timelines.

-Increasing your Ahrefs Domain Rating comes down to one thing: earning backlinks from more unique referring domains.
-Every other tactic either supports that goal or removes friction from it.
+Increasing your Ahrefs Domain Rating and Moz Domain Authority comes down to one core principle: earning backlinks from more unique referring domains.
+Every other tactic , from E-E-A-T to topical authority to brand signals , either supports that goal or removes friction from it.

 Quick answer